NISystemsEngineering/GitHub-Hands-on/docs/Git Basic Concepts.md

 	4. Most software projects require documentation, and the easiest place to do that in GitHub is in the "README.md" file.
 If you want to create this file when you create repository, check the box.

-	5. The Git ignore file tells a repository what files it should not track.
+	5. Select **LabVIEW** in the **Git Ignore** dropdown.
+The Git ignore file tells a repository what files it should not track.
 For LabVIEW, we probably don't want to track imported libaries, shared objects, executables, or metadata.
 These files can be identified as files to ignore using their file extensions in the Git ignore file.
 We could manually create this file later from scratch, but GitHub already provides a nice template for LabVIEW that includes all of the relevant file types to exclude.

 	6. **You MUST provide a license for your code.** If you intend to share this code, you should select MIT License or Apache License 2.0.
 If you don't select a license, then your code is considered unlicensed and get you and your organization in legal hot water. **ALWAYS PROVIDE A LICENSE**.